Evolved Sample Weights for Bias Mitigation: Effectiveness Depends on the Fairness Objective: Methods

-We conducted a Friedman test to detect significant differences in the hypervolume of the Pareto front between the weighting methods.
+We conducted the Friedman test to detect significant differences in the hypervolume of the Pareto front between the weighting methods for a given dataset under a particular combination of metrics.
 If the Friedman test reported significant differences, we then performed a post-hoc paired Wilcoxon signed-rank test with a Bonferroni correction for multiple comparisons to identify differences among specific weighting method pairs.
 A significance level of 0.05 was used for all statistical tests.